18F/handbook/pages/general-information-and-resources/glossary.md

 - **BOC** - Budget Object Code.
 Used for accounting.

-- **BPR** - Business Process Reengineering.
+- **BPR** - Business Process Re-engineering.
 This is when an organization designs new workflows to update or replace existing workflows.

 - **CALC** - Contract-Awarded Labor Category.